Anil1111/Academic-Projects-Tutorials/XNotes/Angular.md

 #### Generating components specific to a module

-`ng g m NewMoudle` to generate a module.
+- `ng g m NewMoudle` to generate a module.
-`ng g c new-module/new-component` to create NewComponent with the entry tagged to the new-module.
+- `ng g c new-module/new-component` to create NewComponent with the entry tagged to the new-module.
-`ng g c new-module` to create component with the same name as the module.
+- `ng g c new-module` to create component with the same name as the module.
-`ng g c new-module/new-component --module=new-module.module` to explicitly mention
+- `ng g c new-module/new-component --module=new-module.module` to explicitly mention
+- `ng g d directiveName/directive-name` to crate a new folder and add the directive to it

 #### Skipping .spec testing files